 Heather Gatnarek joined the ACLU of Kentucky in 2017 as a legal fellow and later became a staff attorney.
 Heather wants to use her law degree to create institutional change, and found the right place to put her expertise to work when she joined the ACLU of Kentucky's legal team.

-Heather Gatnarek received her undergraduate degree from Boston College and her JD from Georgetown Law.
-Previously, she worked for the Innocence Project in New York City, has investigated death penalty cases in Louisiana, and worked with ex-offenders in Milwaukee, WI, to develop job opportunities with local employers.
-She moved to Kentucky in 2012 to join the Department of Public Advocacy's Capital Trials Branch, representing indigent clients facing the death penalty in trial courts around the state.
+Before joining the ACLU of Kentucky, Heather worked at the Innocence Project in New York, New York, investigated death penalty cases in Louisiana, and worked with people with past felony convictions in Milwaukee, Wisconsin, to develop job opportunities with local employers.
+She moved to Kentucky in 2012 to join the Department of Public Advocacy's Capital Trials Branch.
+At DPA, Heather represented indigent clients facing the death penalty in trial courts around the state.
 During her time at DPA she was a member of the Gideon's Promise public defender training program, where she trained with faculty and public defenders from around the country.

-Heather is a New Hampshire native who has lived in multiple cities across the U.S., including New Orleans and New York, and most recently has settled in Louisville, KY.
+Heather is a New Hampshire native who has lived in multiple cities across the U.S., including New Orleans and New York.
 She’s a fan of brass bands and musical theater, and enjoys cooking Sunday Italian feasts with Kentucky-grown food.